MatthewDaws/MatthewDaws.github.io/_posts/2017-05-29-python_gui.md

 As culled from Leeds University Library:

 - [User interface design : a software engineering perspective](http://lib.leeds.ac.uk/record=b2465501~S5)  2005.
 Sounds interesting though.
 - [Designing the user interface : strategies for effective human-computer interaction](http://lib.leeds.ac.uk/record=b3181441~S5)  2010.
 Seems like a bit more of a textbook.
+Having read, it does indeed seem to be a textbook, and a somewhat confused one I found.
+Each chapter seemed rather self-contained, without much linking them, and without much order.
+This is a fast-changing area of technology (think: mobile phones, or single page web apps) and the book felt somewhat out of date, with the odd update bolted on.
+Unfortunately, it did little of what I was hoping for: practical ideas, from the development side, of how to design and write GUI code.
 - [Usability engineering](http://lib.leeds.ac.uk/record=b2024752~S5)  2000.
 Picked out after looking at books on the shelf.